What is the Chelsea Chop – and what plants should you try it on?

 Published: May 24, 2023 at 1:42 pm

-Many plants need cutting back at points during the year, or deadheading as their flowers fade.
-But some plants benefit from an additional and different technique, too – the Chelsea Chop.
+Many plants need pruning at points during the year, or deadheading as their flowers fade.
+But some plants benefit from an additional and different technique, which involves cutting their flowering stems back in May.
+As this is traditionally done around the time of the Chelsea Flower Show, this tried-and-tested technique has become known as the Chelsea Chop.

 What is the Chelsea chop?

+Another reason for doing the Chelsea Chop is to extend the flowering season.
 Doing the Chelsea chop means that flowers are smaller and later, but greater in number.
-It's a useful way of extending the flowering season.

 When to do the Chelsea Chop